AlternativeNetizen/Kermnet/README.md

 3.amount of (unit currency)kerms will be uncapped, to discourage real life trading with it

-4.nodes can set their own custom kerm price
+4.nodes can set their own custom kerm price/rate

 5.nodes can use wireless connections to reach clients as its just cheaper than wiring Ethernet or fiber to them